 "Maybe I'll tell you one day," Koh answered mysteriously.
 He went on, "In any case, whatever is destined to evolve will do so in the long run, with or without me.
-With all their glorification, I don't believe that even the Christs, Napoleons, Hitlers, and Genghis Khans really influence "So Asia was due to take the twenty-first century anyway?"
+With all their glorification, I don't believe that even the Christs, Napoleons, Hitlers, and Genghis Khans really influence history that much.
+All they do is slightly accelerate or slightly retard what would have happened anyway."

+"So Asia was due to take the twenty-first century anyway?"
 McCain said.

 "Yes, eventually," Koh replied.
 "You had Malthus, and thought you were running out of resources; we had Confucius.
-But people are the only resource that matters, because human ingenuity creates all the rest - and we have thirty percent of the world's supply.
+But people are the only resource that matters, because human ingenuity creates all the rest -- and we have thirty percent of the world's supply.
 When you think of it that way, the outcome was inevitable sooner or later."

 Scanlon was staring with his head cocked to one side, as if this put a lot of things in a perspective that he hadn't seen before.
 "Go on, Koh," he said.
+"That's a thought, now.
+So it was all inevitable, you're telling us?"

-"That's a itself speeded up the process."
+Koh shrugged.
+"Eventually.
+But the West itself speeded up the process."
 "How come?"
 McCain asked.

 "You made the Third World into colonies and held it back for centuries.
 But in doing that you were compressing a spring.
 And when the spring was released after the Second World War, nothing could contain the energy and the urgency to make up for lost time.
-In half a century Asia went through social changes that had taken the West a thousand years.
-America lost confidence in itself - the very thing we
+In half a century Asia went through social changes that had taken the West a thousand years, America lost confidence in itself -- the very thing we had admired most.
+You made the same mistake that the British had a hundred years before."

-JAMES P HOGAN

-142

-ENDGAME ENIGMA

-years before."

 "Trust the Brits to be at the bottom of it," Scanlon muttered.

 Koh went on, "The power and wealth of their ruling class was tied to industries that were becoming obsolete.
 Instead of adapting and moving with the times, they tried to entrench themselves around technology that was being superseded.
 It can't work.
 Neither the lion nor the zebra can stop evolving and hope to survive.
 One would starve; the other would be eaten."
 It was true, McCain thought to himself.
-While the two powers that represented the culmination of the Old World remained deadlocked in their first century and carry mankind across the Solar System.
+While the two powers that represented the culmination of the Old World remained deadlocked in their military stalemate, the forerunners of the New were racing ahead with developing the energy-dense, nuclear-based industries that would power the twenty-first century and carry mankind across the Solar System.